How to Choose the Correct Urn Size

 Cremation urns come in different sizes to accommodate for different needs.
 A standard adult urn usually holds around 200 cubic inches.
 Extra-large urns for larger adults range between 250-500 cubic inches in volume, while companion urns, intended to store the ashes of two or more people, hold between 400-600 cubic inches.
 Keepsake urns, infant urns, and child urns are all smaller than standard adult urns.
 Keepsake urns are meant to hold only a portion of a loved one’s ashes and can range between 5-50 cubic inches in volume.
 An infant urn may hold between 5-15 cubic inches, while a child urn can hold 25-150 cubic inches.

-MEET THE EXPERT
+MEET THE FOUNDER

 Susan Fraser

-Susan Fraser, founder of In The Light Urns Inc., has spearheaded innovation in the memorial industry since 2001.
-After a personal tragedy, she created custom cremation urns for ashes reflecting a lost loved one's individuality and still speaking with customers daily.
-Her commitment to comfort made her an authority on cremation and memorials, guiding and consoling families through understanding and compassion.
+Susan Fraser, founder of In the Light Urns, Inc., has spearheaded innovation in the memorial industry since 2001.
+After a personal tragedy, she began creating custom cremation urns for ashes that reflect a lost loved one's individuality.
+Susan's commitment to comfort makes her an authority on cremation and memorials, guiding and consoling families through understanding and compassion.
+With expertise and dedication, Susan's cremation guides give families invaluable resources for informed decisions.

 Susan Fraser, founder of In The Light Urns.
 Susan Fraser, founder of In The Light Urns.